agmcfarland/GeneGrouper/README.md

 **Introduction**

-We wanted to know whether the catabolic Pdu gene cluster was present in 1,130 *Salmonella enterica*.
+We wanted to know whether the catabolic Pdu gene cluster was present in 1,130 *Salmonella enterica* genomes.
 This gene cluster is made up of 23 genes **(Fig. 2)**.
 We expected one copy of the intact Pdu gene cluster per genome.

 <img src="docs/pdu_gene_cluster.png" alt="Pdu gene cluster figure" width=1000>